Employment - Frequently Asked Questions

 For most of our positions you will need to be available to work for the full season.
-We employ team members to start in mid October and the season comes to a close on 22 April.
-Shorter periods of employment may be available over peak periods, so still apply, and just let us know your availability in your application.
+We employ team members to start in mid December and the season comes to a close in early April.

 What are the rates of pay?

 All rates of pay are competitive.
 Guides, lodge staff and coach drivers are paid on a daily rate.